List of Babylon 5 characters: Talia Winters

-Talia Winter was portrayed by actress Andrea Thompson in season 1–2.
+Talia Winter was portrayed by actress Andrea Thompson in seasons 1–2.
 Winters was a licensed, commercial telepath from Earth and a member of the Psi Corps organization.
 She was assigned to the Earth space station Babylon 5 in the year 2258 to serve as its second resident commercial telepath.
 Like all Psi Corps members, Winters' telepathic ability was numbered according to ability; Winters was classified as a P5, the level of most commercial telepaths.
 Typically, commercial telepaths were assigned to help two or more business parties broker deals, by monitoring their honesty during business negotiations.

 Talia Winters' telepathic abilities manifested at age five.
 As required by law, her parents immediately sent her to be raised, educated, and trained in her gifts by the Psi Corps.
 During this time Talia was also tested for telekinesis, but was disappointed to learn that she did not have enough to move even a penny.
 Over the years, Ms. Winters developed a strong loyalty to Psi Corps, and accepted an internship in the commercial telepath division.
 During this internship, she met and befriended Lyta Alexander, another P5 telepath who had transferred out of the Psi-Cop division.
 After completing her education, Winters entered the workforce as a commercial telepath.

 In 2258, Talia Winters arrived on Babylon 5 as its second resident commercial telepath.
 Her work on the station repeatedly brought her into contact with the command staff.
 Both of the station's commanding officers (Commander Jeffrey Sinclair and Captain John Sheridan) considered her a valuable ally despite her strong loyalty to Psi Corps.
 Security Chief Michael Garibaldi, who harbored a not-so-secret crush on Winters, was in frequent contact with her.
 Garibaldi would routinely flirt with her and show up in the stations' transport tubes just when she was about to board them.
 Although annoyed by his unsubtle advances, Winters remained friendly with him and used her Psi Corps connections to help him contact his former lover, Lise Hampton, during the riots on the Mars colony.
 Talia Winters's most complicated relationship was with Susan Ivanova, the station's second-in-command.
 Initially, Ivanova was hostile to Winters' arrival and refused to acknowledge her presence.
 She quickly discovered that Ivanova's mother was a telepath who, rather than joining the Corps and leaving her family, submitted to a decade's worth of drug injections which dampened her spirit along with her abilities.
 Ivanova blamed Psi Corps for her mother's suicide; her experience gave Talia her first opportunity to learn about the darker side of the Psi Corps.